Rock eating in dogs can be the result of a medical, behavioral, or even psychological condition.

 Is there hope for dogs that eat rocks?

-We battled his rock eating for most of his life and unfortunately, he’ll suffer the consequences for eating those rocks for the remainder of his life.
+We battled his rock-eating for most of his life and unfortunately, he’ll suffer the consequences of eating those rocks for the remainder of his life.

 He’ll never be cured and will always have IBD.